fcerbell/fcerbell.github.io/_posts/en/2021-05-22-Debian113Server045IPTables-en.md

 title: Debian11, Server, IPTables
 description: The Linux iptables firewall feature is already included in the kernel and the client application is already installed.
 I will install a wrapper to persist the firewall rules on the disk and to automatically reload them at reboot.
 I also prepare a default evolutive ruleset with one specificity, it forbids also OUTPUT connections by default.
 If someone gain access to my server an can execute a script, the script will probably be blocked to send the feedbacks to the attacker.
 I use CHAOS and TARPIT rules against obvious attacker and ratelimiting rules, as passive replies to attacks.
 category: Computers
-tags: [ Debian11 Server, GNU Linux, Linux, Debian, Debian 10, Debian 11, Buster, Bullseye, Server, Installation, IPTables, Security, Filtering, Network, Firewall, Rules, Chains, Cracker, SSH, TCP, IP, ICMP, Loopback, IPv6 ]
+tags: [ Debian11 Server, GNU Linux, Linux, Debian, Debian 10, Debian 11, Buster, Bullseye, Server, Installation, IPTables, Security, Filtering, Network, Firewall, Rules, Chains, Cracker, SSH, TCP, IP, ICMP, Loopback, IPv6, CHAOS, TARPIT, DROP ]
 ---
 The Linux iptables firewall feature is already included in the kernel and the client application is already installed.
 I will install a wrapper to persist the firewall rules on the disk and to automatically reload them at reboot.
 I also prepare a default evolutive ruleset with one specificity : it forbids also OUTPUT connections by default.
 If someone gain access to my server an can execute a script, the script will probably be blocked to send the feedbacks to the attacker.
 I use CHAOS and TARPIT rules against obvious attacker and ratelimiting rules, as passive replies to attacks.

 * TOC